 In any event, the Chabot-Las Positas Community College District and the California Community Colleges Chancellor's Office cannot accept legal liability for the accidental disclosure of such data, even if it is marked.
 After the award of the Contract(s), all information in the Proposal of the Respondent(s) who has/have been selected becomes public record, available upon request.
 The only exception shall be with respect to "proprietary data," as defined in Section XII, paragraph 23.b.
-With respect to alleged proprietary data, the Chabot-Las Positas Community College District and/or the California Community Colleges Chancellor's Office may, at its discretion, require a contractor to submit an application for confidentiality in the manner prescribed in Section 2505 of Title 20 of the California Code of Regulations.
+With respect to alleged proprietary data, the Chabot-Las Positas Community College District may, at its discretion, require a Respondent to submit an application for confidentiality in the manner prescribed in Section 2505 of Title 20 of the California Code of Regulations.